beetbox/beets/docs/plugins/convert.rst

   step will cause the original files to be modified as well if ``link`` is enabled.
 For this reason, it is highly recommended not use to ``link`` and ``embed`` at the same time.
   Default: ``false``.
+- **hardlink**: By default, files that do not need to be transcoded will be copied to their destination.
+This option creates hard links instead.
+Note that options such as ``embed`` that modify the output files after the transcoding step will cause the original files to be modified as well if ``hardlink`` is enabled.
+For this reason, it is highly recommended not use to ``hardlink`` and ``embed`` at the same time.
+  This option overrides ``link``.
+Only works when converting to a directory on the same filesystem as the library.
+  Default: ``false``.

 You can also configure the format to use for transcoding (see the next